neuronflicker/CTF/UCF/Pwn_Fleas/README.md

 We can see by this that if we enter 7 as the menu option we will be overwriting the Dog2 name pointer, and if we enter 8, we can overwrite the speak function pointer!

 The location of the `dog3_speak` function is 0x080488b0.
 In decimal this is 134514864‬.
-If we change our input file to enter 8 for the menu, and this number as the number of fleas, we should be able to make the speak function for Dog2 to point at `dog3_speak`:
+If we change our input file to enter 8 for the menu, and this number as the number of fleas, we should be able to make the speak function for Dog2 point at `dog3_speak`:
 ```
 > python -c "print('A'*100 + 'B'*100 + '8 134514864')" > input.txt
 ```